krishnact/dhcpv6lib/README.md

 To execute it.

-  The library is missing <Your missing Option> option, why is that so?
+  The library is missing so-and-so option, why is that so?

 Because I do not know anything about it.
-If you send me te format and I have spare time I will add it.
+If you send me the format and I have spare time I will add it or you are welcome to add it.

   I have found a bug, can you fix it?
 Send me an email about it, I will look at it.